What predictive heating means and how it works

 Tip: start with presets if unsure and validate using preview.

-- RC: simpler and often enough for radiators.
+- Basic: simpler and often enough for radiators.

-- 2R2C: more accurate for high inertia and preheating.
+- Detailed: more useful for slow heating and preheating.

 Example: floor heating

-Predictive control preheats during cheap hours and reduces during expensive hours while staying above your minimum.
+Predictive heating preheats during cheap hours and reduces during expensive hours while staying above your minimum.

 Example: water heater

-Predictive control fills the tank during cheap hours but can still heat if needed to maintain comfort.
+Predictive heating fills the tank during cheap hours but can still heat if needed to maintain comfort.

 - Comfort-critical heating